 Your placement will allow you to apply the knowledge and skills gained on your course, in areas such as game tool development, game development, and software programming.

 Students from this course have worked with companies such as:

 - Jollywise Media

-We work in close partnership with games companies such as Sumo Digital, SN Systems and Sony Computer Entertainment Europe (SCEE).
-They provide equipment and input into the design, development and delivery of the course, ensuring we teach the very latest topics.
-For example, industry speakers give talks on specialist topics and offer employability advice.
+We work in partnership with games companies such as Sumo Digital, SN Systems and Sony Interactive Entertainment Europe (SIEE).
+They provide equipment and input into the design, development and delivery of the course, making sure we’re teaching the very latest topics.
+We also work with Grads In Games to organise industry speakers to give talks on specialist topics and offer employability advice.